MystenLabs/sui/doc/src/explore/devnet.md

 ---
-title: Experiment with Sui DevNet
+title: Experiment with Sui Devnet
 ---

-Welcome to the beginnings of the Sui DevNet.
+Welcome to the beginnings of the Sui Devnet.
 It exists now to gain operational experience with the Sui software in a public setting.
-The Sui DevNet currently consists of:
+The Sui Devnet currently consists of:

 * A four-validator network with all nodes operated by Mysten Labs.
 Clients send transactions and read requests via this endpoint: https://gateway.devnet.sui.io:443/ using [JSON-RPC](../build/json-rpc.md)
-* A public network [Sui Explorer](https://github.com/MystenLabs/sui/tree/main/explorer/client#readme) for browsing the TestNet transaction history: https://explorer.devnet.sui.io
+* A public network [Sui Explorer](https://github.com/MystenLabs/sui/tree/main/explorer/client#readme) for browsing transaction history: https://explorer.devnet.sui.io
 * A [Discord channel](https://discordapp.com/channels/916379725201563759/971488439931392130) for requesting test coins that can be used to pay for gas on the test network.
 These coins have no financial value and will disappear each time we reset the network.

-Many improvements to the Sui DevNet are underway, such as the ability to run full nodes and use a browser-based wallet.
-See the [Sui DevNet blog post](https://medium.com/mysten-labs/sui-devnet-public-release-a2be304ff36b) announcement for full details on upcoming features.
-All DevNet usage is subject to our [terms of service](https://sui.io/terms/).
+Many improvements to the Sui Devnet are underway, such as the ability to run full nodes and use a browser-based wallet.
+See the [Sui Devnet blog post](https://medium.com/mysten-labs/sui-devnet-public-release-a2be304ff36b) announcement for full details on upcoming features.
+All Devnet usage is subject to our [terms of service](https://sui.io/terms/).

 ## Tools